QuTech-Delft/cQASM-spec/README.md

 The following operators are defined.
 They all have equivalent classical instructions, with the exception of unary plus (which is no-op) and typecasting (which is implicit in every classical instruction).
 The type conversion and coercion semantics are described later.

+Note: later versions of cQASM may support automatic expansion of any kind of expression used as a classical operand into classical instructions, but right now this is not a priority right now.

 Resource types (new in 2.0)
 ---------------------------